"Dave's music is off-beat, very eclectic, folksy, delivered with a wonderful sense of timing and a great sense of humor."

 Folk, rock, blues and country mark the 4 main points of Dave's musical compass, but the listener might pick up a hint of gospel, jazz or even classical flavor here and there.
 Dave Elder is a dynamic and engaging singer-songwriter-performer with a unique point of view.

 (Tuesday, 3/12/17) In early January Coast 2 Coast released its #Rockstars Mixtape Volume 14 with If I Was You taking a prominent slot as track 22, later moving up to number 21, to 20, and then today to number 19.
-You can find that post here.
 No further proof of rock star status should be required, although more may be on the way.

-(Wednesday, 4/5/17) Today a story about the If I Was You YouTube video appeared in a newspaper, and you can check out that report here.
+(Wednesday, 11/22/17) Today a story about the If I Was You YouTube video appeared in a newspaper, and you can check out that write-up here.
+Earlier in the year, back in April, another article about the video was printed in a different newspaper, and you can check out that account here.

 (Sunday, 7/2/17) In light of a recent story about DJT, Dave decided that if the U.S. president can do this, then he could too, and so, if you ever wondered what Dave might look like on the cover of Time, this should answer the question.
-If you'd like to see a bigger version of this, check out today's post on Dave's Facebook page here.
+If you'd like to see a bigger version of this, you can find one in the Photos section on Dave's Facebook page here.

 (Saturday, 4/15/17) After creating his first Spotify playlist in early February called Dave Elder's Favorite Anti-war Songs, in late March Dave started a second Spotify playlist, this one called Me and My Songwriter Friends, and today he got that playlist over the critical 20-song mark.
 Dave plans to use this playlist to showcase the work of some good friends who are also fellow songwriters, including Jeff Larson, Patti Rothberg, Joe Canzano and Carol Denney.
 You can check out either of Dave's Spotify playlists by clicking on the name.
 You can also listen to all, or any part, of Who Said What, and/or Elder Street, on Spotify, and you can find those CDs there just by clicking on the names.
 Country Drivin' should be appearing on Spotify one of these days as well, and the link will be here as soon as it is.